JiLon represents clients in high-stakes trial and appellate litigation across industries and subject matter.

-JiLon served as a law clerk for Judge Lorna G. Schofield of the Southern District of New York.
-He earned his J.D. from the University of Pennsylvania Law School.
-JiLon also graduated from the University of Pennsylvania’s Roy and Diana Vagelos Program in Life Sciences and Management where he received a B.S. in Economics from The Wharton School and a B.A. in Neuroscience.
-Before law school, JiLon worked in finance and consulting, including as a project management consultant for a healthcare company.
+JiLon earned his J.D. from the University of Pennsylvania Law School.
+JiLon also graduated from the University of Pennsylvania’s Roy and Diana Vagelos Program in Life Sciences and Management where he earned degrees in economics from The Wharton School and neuroscience in the College of Arts and Sciences.

 What to Expect From the Next Era in White-Collar Enforcement, The Recorder, 2023, co-authored with Walt Brown, Melinda Haag, and Joshua Hill